 Anything that keeps us from worshiping the Lord is a distraction.

 This story of Martha and Mary is not intended to point out a need for us to decide between serving and worshiping.
-The point is not to create a conflict between our physical or secular needs and our spiritual growth.
+The point is not to create a conflict between our physical needs and our spiritual growth.

 This is about our need to serve and worship.
 According to Matthew 4:4, “Man shall not live on bread alone, but on every word that comes from the mouth of God.”
 This shows that we are to be wise and responsible when it comes to meeting both our physical and our spiritual needs.
 It’s about balance.
 In verse 40, Martha says, “my sister has left me to do the work by myself.”
 So Mary was serving.
 Then Jesus arrived.
 In response to His presence, she stopped serving and began to worship.
 Martha, on the other hand, kept serving and so was missing out on an opportunity to worship.